magnetsystems/r2m-cli/README.md

   );
 ```

-You can call it now, for example, with:
+Call it now, for example, with:
 ```
   RestControllerFactory factory = new RestControllerFactory(client);
   RestController controller = factory.obtainInstance("demo");